siannuc/SoftResearch/README.md

 A RealSense D415 is used to obtain depth from the postional markings.

-To get the code to run 'k' will start the loop which initalizes the ability to obtain positional values for 2 clicked pixels on the window.
+To get the code to run, press and hold 'k' to start the loop which initalizes the ability to obtain positional values for 2 clicked pixels on the window.